Deploy The Latest AMI everytime!

 One of the more common tasks you will be asked to do as an AWS administrator is to build an instance, but you want to have the very latest version of the base image.

-Take Windows Server 2016 for example, every month, AWS releases the latest “patched” AMI which has the latest security updates from Microsoft already built-in.
+Take Windows Server 2016, for example.
+Every month, AWS releases the latest “patched” AMI, which already includes the latest security updates from Microsoft.

 This article will show you how to automate the building of this instance using infrastructure as code.